 The Easley laboratory is focused on the development of novel microanalytical techniques that allow us to perform unique experiments on biological systems.
 We develop microfluidic methods and small-volume hormone assays to study secretions from small numbers of cells in the form of intact, primary tissue.
 Our current studies are focused on primary adipose tissue and pancreatic islets extracted from mice.
 Debilitating conditions such as diabetes, obesity, and metabolic syndrome are fundamentally linked to these tissues.

-Specifically, our novel methods allow us to interrogate the dynamics of secretion of hormones such as insulin (from islets) and adiponectin (from adipocytes), and we are able to make these measuremetns on very small samples of tissue.
+Specifically, our novel methods allow us to interrogate the dynamics of secretion of hormones such as insulin (from islets) and adiponectin (from adipocytes), and we are able to make these measurements on very small samples of tissue.
 In this light, it can be said that we develop small methods to measure small amounts of hormones from small samples of tissue.
 On the contrary, the results can be big, since we can extract information on the biological systems that is not possible with larger-scale, conventional methods.

 Research in our laboratory spans several

-scientific disciplines, from fundamental analytical
+scientific disciplines, such as fundamental analytical

-chemistry to molecular and cellular biology.
+chemistry, molecular and cellular biology, and device engineering.
 Please

 browse through our website for more detailed discussions